turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   Agency under Mechanical Solidarity*.
-Use it for homo duplex, the main CPU and local bigOther, bigOther-presence and bigOther-as-Thou, single-slot exclusivity, compatible-package composition, unbraid/rebraid replacement, mythologies and the mythological lens, cultural programming, culture-mechanical objects, ideological symbols, conformity and targeting signals, private/collective/ideological-form/fundamentalist programs, jealousy, enforcement--exclusion, moralized character accusation, symbolic coupling, mechanical solidarity, the distributed bigOther and multi-mind-self, trust and authority, authority-gated belief updating, trusted opinion leaders and their profiles, opinion-leader cascades, cultivated authority, capture and resistance, cognitive liberty, and epistemic adulthood.
+Use it for homo duplex, the main CPU and local bigOther, bigOther-presence and bigOther-as-Thou, single-slot exclusivity, compatible-package composition, unbraid/rebraid replacement, mythologies and the mythological lens, relevant structures and moral appraisal, cultural programming, culture-mechanical objects, ideological symbols, conformity and targeting signals, private/collective/ideological-form/fundamentalist programs, jealousy, enforcement--exclusion, moralized character accusation, symbolic coupling, mechanical solidarity, the distributed bigOther and multi-mind-self, trust and authority, authority-gated belief updating, trusted opinion leaders and their profiles, opinion-leader cascades, cultivated authority, audience-modelled reconstruction and decompression, Wegner's *Talking Points* maxim, political language as an authorization bid, authorization payloads, the cognitive-relief hypothesis, capture and resistance, cognitive liberty, and epistemic adulthood.
+It defines differentiated unity, person-preserving unity, subjecthood absorption (fusion), fusion pressure, total fusion, and fusion ideology, and types their relationship to collective agency and clockwork/laser dynamics.
+It distinguishes nested personal and collective authorship, continuing and episodic multi-mind-selves, agentified *Beseelung*, distributed enactment, and the Jaynes--Bach neighbouring-theory bridge.
+It also states the observability hypothesis that a calm period may reflect dormancy, affective de-animation, or cultural loss of a synchronization technology, and explains the evidential role of contemporary witnesses.
   The core also defines emancipation as lifting from shared concrete answers to a shared, reality-answerable generator of answers, with full capture at both levels.
+It distinguishes endogenous mythology formation from the prospective possibility of purposive target-guided construction at the programming level;
+  separates historical cause, live affective classification, and avowed reason;
+  gives a hard-case protocol for mixed religious identification; and develops blood feud as a conditional corporate-subject and collective-liability case.

 ## Optional sources